JuliaDynamics/DynamicalBilliards.jl/README.md

 * **Standard billiards** : A library of pre-constructed billiard systems that have already been used in Physics/Mathematics (e.g. Sinai, periodic Sinai, Buminovich etc.)
 * **Visualization** : functions for plotting and visualizing aspects of a billiard system, such as obstacles, orbits and more.
 Also includes animation related content.

 NOTICE: This package does not support collision between particles.
-All particles are considered point particles for all simulations offered by `DynamicalBilliards.jl`.
+All particles are considered point-particles for all simulations offered by `DynamicalBilliards.jl`.

-Documentation: link.
+Documentation: coming soon.

 *(all exported names of DynamicalBilliards.jl have detailed docstrings.
 Use `?` when in doubt)*

 ---
+### Installation
+This package is not yet registered.
+Use `Pkg.clone("https://github.com/Datseris/DynamicalBilliards.jl")` in order to install it.
 ## Basic Usage
 The simplest usage of this package revolves around a single function:
 ```julia